hfndb/cookware-headless-ice/docs/configuration.md

 ```

 Entries:
++ *autoRunNpm*: Automatically install and/or update npm packages needed for generic source files
 + *dir / generic*: Directory of generic files relative to javascript.dir.source
 + *projects*: If project names are configured, all projects will be fully sponsored in order of appearance